 Ivan Vučetić – father of modern CSI

-Ivan Vučetić (1858-1925), the creator of the modern method of dactyloscopy – the discipline of criminal techniques, one of the safest and most common methods of identifying persons, based on the papillary lines on the fingers, palms and feet of people.
+Ivan Vučetić (1858-1925), father of modern CSI – the creator of the modern method of dactyloscopy – the discipline of criminal techniques, one of the safest and most common methods of identifying persons, based on the papillary lines on the fingers, palms and feet of people.

 Born at Hvar in the Dalmatian region of Croatia then part of the Habsburg Monarchy, he was the oldest of eleven children and learned to become a cooper to inherit his fathers trade.